Diamondbacks vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Reds: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jonathan India and the Cincinnati Reds will meet Corbin Carroll and the Arizona Diamondbacks on Friday at Great American Ball Park, at 7:10 PM ET.
+The Cincinnati Reds and Matt McLain will hit the field against the Arizona Diamondbacks and Christian Walker on Saturday at 4:10 PM ET, at Great American Ball Park.

-The Diamondbacks are listed as +100 moneyline underdogs for this matchup against the favorite Reds (-120).
-A 10.5-run over/under is set for the matchup.
+The Reds are the favorite in this one, at -120, while the underdog Diamondbacks have +100 odds to play spoiler.
+The over/under is 10.5 runs for this matchup.

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.